jsoldani/ship-to/README.md

 # EvalTo

-Toolchain for running cost estimation problems
+EvalTo implements a toolchain for running cost estimation problems (see _About_).

 ## Prerequisites
 To effectively be executed on a `bash` shell, EvalTo requires such shell to support the following commands: